puffedo/jaggr/README.md

 However, there are less critical jobs, like build jobs for experimental branches or long living feature branches owned by individual developers, where a failed build should not stop the world.

-The jenkins claims plugin can help here: Jenkins jobs can be configured to be claimable, so any developer can claim a broken build job, telling the others developers that they can continue doing something else.
+The Jenkins Claim plugin can help here: Jenkins jobs can be configured to be claimable, so any developer can claim a broken build job, telling the others developers that they can continue doing something else.